Liezl Martinez: Personal life

 Martinez was married to Filipino actor and director Albert Martinez.
 They eloped in Las Vegas in 1985.
-They had three children: Alyanna, Alfonso and Alissa Martinez.
+They had three children, including Alfonso Martinez.

 Health and death

 Martinez was diagnosed with breast cancer in 2008 following a breast examination ordered by Dr. Judy Fuentes, her obstetrician-gynecologist at The Medical City Ortigas.
 Liezl made a statement that she did not have any symptoms but that since her doctor said women aged 40 and above should undergo breast examinations yearly, she underwent the test.

 Martinez had just recovered and "regained her crowning glory" when, in July 2011, she had had a persistent cough.
 She consulted with Dr. Liza Garcia, her pulmonologist at The Medical City Ortigas, who ordered some tests that later showed that she had fluid in her lungs.
 When the fluids were drained from her lungs, the diagnosis confirmed that Liezl's cancer had recurred and had metastasized to her left lung; the cancer was already in its Stage 4.
 “I thought I was okay and then it happened.
 It was much more painful and harder to accept,” Liezl said in an interview.

 Throughout her battle with cancer, Liezl had the support of her husband, Albert.
 In a Philippine Daily Inquirer report in 2012, Albert stated that he would make sure she lived “as normal a life as possible.”

 On March 14, 2015, Martinez peacefully died at 6:15 a.m. surrounded by her family, according to her mother Amalia Fuentes.
-She was 13 days shy of her 48th birthday.
+She was 47.